Overpopulation FAQs

 Thus, overpopulation is determined by at least four parameters (or at least six for humans):

 The most accurate models for calculating overpopulation would use more than 4-6 parameters, especially if additional parameters are created for modeling accessible resources and resource consumption.
 Creating an accurate overpopulation model for today’s world is a difficult task because the population, supply of resources, and consumption of resources are each changing faster than ever before in history.
+For comparison, it could potentially be as difficult as trying to model climate change.
 For more information, we discuss how to create a dynamic and predictive population model here.

 We have a proposal for preventing overpopulation that is likely to succeed with the fewest number of negative consequences.
 The only way the proposal could fail is if we don’t gain the collective political will to implement it.